 Saturday, Bucharest - Bran (174 km, 2h 50 min driving)

-10:00 AM Welcome to Romania !
+9:00 AM Welcome to Romania !
 Our guide connects with you at Moxa Boutique Hotel.
-Drive to Bran and accommodate in a 3* hotel near Bran Castle.
+Drive to Bran and accommodate in a cozy 3* hotel.
 After dinner explore Transylvania’s symbol, Bran Castle.
 The edifice owes its fame both to its unique charm and to the myth Bram Stoker created around Dracula.
 Documentary evidence of the castle dates back as far as 1377.
 19:30 - Legend emerging begins!
-Enjoy an unforgettable night tour of Bran Castle, meet the Wicked Fairies and get lost in their euphoric dance along with a glass of local red wine.
-Watch a horror movie projection and feel amazing being part of a great and dynamic Halloween After Party in the grounds of Bran Castle until 4:00 am.
+Enjoy an unforgettable night tour of Bran Castle decorated for Halloween and populated with wicked fairies and nice witches.
+Around 21:00, attend the Halloween Party, until 04:00 am, on the grounds of Bran Castle.

 Sunday, Bran - Brasov - Bucharest (197 km, 3h 20 min driving)